How to Prevent Someone from Stealing Your Million-Dollar Idea

 Look for intellectual property lawyers

-You don’t want just any lawyer—you want one who specializes in “intellectual property,” that is, patents, copyrights, and trademarks for businesses.
+You don’t want just any lawyer—you want one who specializes in “intellectual property” (IP for short), particularly patents, copyright law, and trademarks for businesses.

 Ask for recommendations